- Estonia was the first country to adopt an online political voting system!

-- Estonians have founded 5 unicorns – Skype, Playtech, Bolt (formerly Taxify), Wise (formerly TransferWise), Pipedrive, ID.me, Zego, Gelato, Veriff and Glia.
+- Estonians have founded 10 unicorns – Skype, Playtech, Bolt (formerly Taxify), Wise (formerly TransferWise), Pipedrive, ID.me, Zego, Gelato, Veriff and Glia.

 The Republic of Estonia is situated in Northern Europe along the Baltic Sea and has approximately 1.3 million inhabitants.
 Tallinn, the capital of Estonia, lies on the Baltic Sea coast, only about 60 kilometres (40 miles) south of Helsinki, across the Gulf of Finland.
-The population of Tallinn is approximately 450 thousand.
+The population of Tallinn is approximately 435 thousand.
 Other bigger cities are Tartu, Narva and Pärnu.
 The official language is Estonian.
 However, most of the people also speak either Russian or English or both.
-English is spoken by a majority of business people and by people in the service sectors.
+Most of government services are also available in Russian and English.

 The territory of Estonia covers 45 thousand square kilometres (17 thousand square miles).
 Estonia is a lowland country with an average elevation of about 50 meters (160 feet) and a considerable part of the territory covered with wetlands.